If you have a question that has not already been answered below, please contact us via the number above.

 Is payment required on the day?

 We require payment on the day of your consultation.
-If you see one of our Drs at Chermside Day Hospital or St Andrew’s Hospital, the reception staff will take cash/chq or your credit card details and the payment will then be processed in our Holy Spirit rooms on the next business day.
+If you see one of our Drs at Chermside Day Hospital or St Andrew’s Hospital, the reception staff will take cash/chq or your credit card details and the payment will then be processed in our St Vincent's rooms on the next business day.
 We will then post a receipt in the mail.

 Is white wine a ‘clear fluid’?

-Yes, white wine is classified as a clear fluid however you can only have one standard glass per day (as per the low fibre diet).
+Yes, white wine is classified as a clear fluid however in moderation please.

 What are the fees involved with having a procedure?